AlbertoPdRF/tisn.app/README.md

 ## Contributing

-We encourage you to contribute to tisn.app!
-We haven't stablished clear guidelines and processes yet, but please keep in mind [contribution best practices](https://opensource.guide/how-to-contribute/) if you want to get involved.
+We would love that you contribute to Tisn!
+We only ask you to please follow [our contributing guidelines](./CONTRIBUTING.md).

 ## Getting started